sagittaracc/suql-editor/README.md

 # suql-editor

-SuQL Editor is a SuQL Lap Client application.
+SuQL Editor is a SuQL Lap client application.